 All applications are reviewed by EKUCC's Training Committee using a standard Application Rating Scale and evaluated for potential goodness of fit with the internship program.
 The Training Committee meets to determine which applicants to invite for interviews based upon the results of this review process.
 Applicants are notified whether they have received an interview by email on or before December 15.
-Interviews are scheduled in January on a first-come, firstserved basis.
+Interviews are scheduled in January on a first-come, first-served basis.
 Candidates have the option to attend either an in-person or virtual interview, which are equally considered in the ranking process.
 Interviews are conducted using a standard set of interview questions, although members of the Training Committee may ask additional interview questions of applicants as appropriate.
+At the time of match, the intern will be sent a formal match letter detailing the information relevant to the position such as stipend, benefits available, start date, etc., and the interns' doctoral program will be provided a copy of the match letter as well.